openmm/openmm/docs-source/usersguide/application.rst

     simulation = Simulation(pdb.topology, system, integrator)

 This line combines the molecular topology, system, and integrator to begin a new simulation.
-It creates a :py:class:`Simulation` object and assigns it to a variable called
+It creates a :class:`Simulation` object and assigns it to a variable called
 \ :code:`simulation`\ .
-A :py:class:`Simulation` object coordinates all the processes
+A :class:`Simulation` object coordinates all the processes
 involved in running a simulation, such as advancing time and writing output.
 ::